 An extended analysis of the thermal behaviour of sample is possible by means of coupled TGA/FTIR measurements.
 In addition to recording the pure mass loss, the gases produced can also be analysed using FTIR spectroscopy.
 For this purpose, the gases are transferred into a gas cell via a heated transfer line.
 It is thus possible to assign certain volatile components or decomposition products to the mass loss and to draw conclusions about the processes in the sample.
 For example, it can be investigated whether a mass loss is caused by escaping volatile components, by decomposition of the polymer or by decomposition of a filler.
 Coupled TGA/FTIR measurements are therefore often a useful analytical method for investigating the general thermal resistance of materials, for damage investigations on polymer materials, or for tracking reaction processes.

 Picture 6.
 Thermogravimetric analysis of carbonated concrete: at 100 °C mainly water escapes, from approx. 600 °C calcium carbonate decomposes to calcium oxide and CO2.

 Knowledge of the moisture management of materials is not only relevant for building materials.
 In addition to moisture transport, the absorption from and release to the ambient air plays an important role.
 By means of dynamic vapour sorption (DVS), the increase and decrease in the mass of a solid can be followed after a change in the ambient humidity and/or temperature.

-At ibac, an IGAsorp DVS analyser from the company Hiden Isochema is available in the Polymer Materials working group, with which the sorption of organic solvents such as methanol, acetone, toluene or decane can be investigated in addition to water vapour.
+At ibac, a DVS resolution from the company Surface Measurement System is available in the Polymer Materials working group, with which the sorption of organic solvents such as methanol, acetone, toluene or decane can be investigated in addition to water vapour.

 Picture 8.
 Isothermal absorption (a) and desorption (c) of chitosan acetate at 25 ± 0.01 °C, given as relative weight increase (error±0.2 %) from 5 to 90 ± 0.1 %-RH and zero weight determination at 0%-RH.
 Exemplary linearisation is shown as a simplified first order reaction approach of absorption (b) and desorption (d) processes.